-392 Atmos Ex.
+393 Atmos Ex.
 10 at 19-20 (Hevert Test.); Atmos Ex.
 17, Rebuttal Testimony, Exhibits and Workpapers of Jeffrey S. Knights with Errata ("Knights Rebuttal Test."), at 6-20.

-393 Atmos Ex.
+394 Atmos Ex.
 15 (Erskine Rebuttal Test.) at 13-18.

-394 Atmos Ex.
+395 Atmos Ex.
 17 (Knights Rebuttal Test.) at 5-7.

-in GUD No. 10000, and that rating agencies consider the regulatory environment to be an important determinant of the subject company's credit profile.398
+in GUD No. 10000, and that rating agencies consider the regulatory environment to be an important determinant of the subject company's credit profile.399

 Atmos states that directly observable and commonly referenced measures of market conditions cannot support arguments that Atmos's cost of equity has fallen nearly 300 basis points since GUD No. 10000 was decided.
-Rather, it establishes that Atmos's cost of equity has increased.399 Atmos also defends its quantitative analyses and disagrees with Intervenors' analyses.400 Atmos shows that changing some of the assumptions and inputs produces ROE estimates closer to its bottom range estimate of 12.75 percent.401
+Rather, it establishes that Atmos's cost of equity has increased.
+Atmos also defends its quantitative analyses and disagrees with Intervenors' analyses.
+Atmos shows that changing some of the assumptions and inputs produces ROE estimates closer to its bottom range estimate of 12.75 percent.

 After review and consideration of the evidence, the Examiners find that Atmos failed to meet its burden to support its proposed 13.5 percent ROE.
-The Examiners find that setting the ROE at 11.5 percent is just and reasonable, supported by the facts and evidence unique to this case, and consistent with the requirements contained in GURA Chapter 104 (Rates and Services).
+In the original PFD, the Examiners recommended that the ROE be set at 11.5 percent.
+The Examiners reviewed and considered the PFD exceptions and replies filed by the parties, and revisited the ROE analysis.
+As treated below, the Examiners maintain that an ROE set at 11.5 percent is just and reasonable, supported by substantial evidence, and consistent with the requirements of GURA Chapter 104 (Rates and Services).